2021 Volkswagen Jetta Trim Levels with Comparisons & Configurations.

 Inside of the R-Line, there are only a few additions to be seen.
 The steering wheel is upgraded to a full leather wrapping instead of leatherette.
 However, that is about the extent of the differences you will find inside of the cabin.

-Compare the 2021 Volkswagen Jetta R-Line vs SEL Trim Levels.
+Compare the 2021 Volkswagen Jetta R-Line vs SEL Trims.
 What is the difference?

 The SEL is the second trim level from the top and builds off of the foundational content offered by the SE.
 On the outside, it switches to using LED projector beam headlights and also makes everything from the Cold Weather Package standard (meaning that you get the heated windshield washer nozzles and de-icer).
 This trim also has rain-sensing windshield wipers and 17-inch machined alloy wheels.
 Again, the 8-speed transmission is standard, but now, there is standard Driving Mode Selection.